watarungurunnn/GSoC2022_submission/README.md

 # GSoC2022_submission

+## Our (future) goal
+* Automated high throughput cell tracking by GNN

+## Motivations
+* Cell tracking of organisms will help us understand the mechanisms under development and cell-cell interactions.
+* Cells exist in relationships with each other, so the cell location are affected by topological factors, which might be expressed by graph and GNN.

 ## What was done
 1. Searched for previous researches and discussed with the mentors and contributors which graph expression and GNN structure are effective for cell tracking.
 2. Refactored inference part of the source codes of: Ben-Haim, T. & Riklin-Raviv, T. Graph Neural Network for Cell Tracking in Microscopy Videos.
 Preprint at http://arxiv.org/abs/2202.04731 (2022).